albertjan/skulpt-gsoc/README.md

 ##Why?

 While skulpt is used mostly as a language/runtime for beginners.
-It's internals are a very good way to learn how compilers work.
+It's internals are a very good way to learn how compilers and run-time systems work.
 Students who would help us over the summer would definitelly learn a lot, as they are guided by a team that teaches the whole year through.
 Next to teaching students about compilers and open source software.
-It's also benefitial to the project itself.
-There are several big features waiting to be implemented.
+The work will also be beneficial to the project, as we are a small team and there are several interesting features that are waiting to be implemented.

 ##Licence
 [MIT](http://opensource.org/licenses/MIT) and [PSF v2](http://opensource.org/licenses/PythonSoftFoundation.php)